Overview of modifications to processes

 The following establishes proof of COVID 19 hardship for the purpose of a landlord’s request:

-- written confirmation from the tenant's employer of the reduction in income or the termination or suspension of the tenant's employment, as the case requires; or
+- The reduction in income or the termination or suspension of the tenant’s employment as the case requires; and

-- evidence of an approval of the tenant for, or receipt by the tenant of, a Commonwealth Jobseeker payment; or
+- evidence of an approval of the tenant for, or receipt by the tenant of, Commonwealth COVID-19 related financial assistance payment.

 New processes for termination of a tenancy:

-Establishes 2 new processes for terminations due to non payment of rent because of COVID 19 hardship depending on when the tenancy agreement was entered into:
+Establishes two new processes for terminations due to non payment of rent because of COVID 19 hardship depending on when the tenancy agreement was entered into:

 - make an order requiring the tenant to pay: